pivotal/docs-tap/tap-gui/configurator/api-docs.hbs.md

 ### Class AppPluginSurface

-Register additional frontend plugins with the Backstage app.
+You can use this class to register additional frontend plug-ins with the Backstage app.

 [https://backstage.io/docs/plugins/](https://backstage.io/docs/plugins/)

 #### Constructors

+The package has the following constructor(s).

 ##### constructor()